・1586-1592 (Tensho 14-20) “Sotan Nikki” (Record of Tea Ceremony)

 ・In 2021 (Reiwa 3) Launch of “Me”, a liqueur made of a traditional Japanese koji

-・In 2022 (Reiwa 4) “Me” won a medal at the world’s three major liquor competitions
+・In 2022 (Reiwa 4) “Me” won a medal at the world’s three major liquor competitions (for the first time in mirin history).

 The “Me” series of liqueurs were entered in all three of the world’s major liquor competitions: IWSC, ISC, and SFWSC.
 They won medals in all these competitions.